Who We Are

 Each year the New York Junior League awards its highest honor to a group of exceptional volunteers.
 These women serve our community, live our core values, and lead by example.
 Meet all of our Outstanding Sustainers and Outstanding Volunteers.

-Since 1901 when Mary Harriman founded the first Junior League here in NYC, The Junior League has evolved into one of the oldest, largest, and most effective women’s volunteer organizations in the world, encompassing more than 150,000 women in 292 Leagues in four countries.
+Since 1901 when Mary Harriman founded the first Junior League here in NYC, The Junior League has evolved into one of the oldest, largest, and most effective women’s volunteer organizations in the world, encompassing more than 150,000 women in 291 Leagues in the United States, Canada, Mexico and the United Kingdom.
+The purpose of AJLI is to add value to its member Leagues in their fulfillment of The Junior League Mission.

 We could not achieve success in the community without our dedicated group of community partners, volunteers, and advisors.